dragun0/remote-graphcast-CDSapi-0.7.x/README.md

 ## Credits

 The original work was developed by [Louka Ewington-Pitsos](https://github.com/Lewington-pitsos) Lewington-Pitsos.
-All credit of the work goes to him, this fork is intended as a solution for continued GraphCast model usage of [`remote-graphcast`], after decomissioning of the legacy `cdsapi`.
+All credit of the work goes to him.
+This fork is intended as a solution for continued GraphCast model usage with `remote-graphcast` after decomissioning of the legacy `cdsapi`.

 ---